mark-mansfield/orders-io/README.md

 1. The modal will have 2 states, summary mode and edit mode.
 2. Summary mode: Edit button will launch edit mode.
 Order data will display is configured to list one label / value pair per line
 3. Edit mode: 'Cancel' switches state to summary mode; 'Save' and 'Cancel' buttons are displayed if any input value is changed.
+4. @toggleEditMode: Method toggles the modal states edit/summary
-4. Save: sends data back to parent component
+5. @saveOrder: Method sends data back to parent component
-5. 'Close' or 'Cancel' send null back to the parent component
+6. @Close: method send null back to the parent component

-## Daily Orders Summary Layout

-The layout for screen and print will be a table based layout with header row labels.
-Each row appearing in the table will represent a single customer order.
-The label configuration will contain a subset of customer fields and all product labels taken from the collection of products being sold i.e. the "Menu"
+## Create run sheet layout

+The layout for creating a run sheet uses the mat-stepper component

+1. Mat stepper config: 3 steps 'select pickup day' , 'review orders' , and 'build run sheet'
+2. Step 1: Select pickup day: displays a list of options as radio buttons corresponding with the pick up days available for the order.
+3. Step 2: Review orders: displays a list of all orders that contain the selected pickup day, sorted by pickup time earliest to latest.
+Action buttons launch a the order detail / summary modal dialog
+4. Step 3: Build run sheet: takes all the order data and build it into a csv file for download.

 ## Architecture